PyGuy-Programming/RPi-CEC-automation/README.md

 ## How to
   - press on ```Code``` and then on ```Download ZIP```
   - extract all files from the ZIP file
-  - open the .py file in your Python-Interpreter of choice and run the file
+  - open Terminal and type python3 ~/Downloads/RPi-CEC-automation-main/on_off_gui.py

 ## How to change times